atamakahere-git/vvv/README.md

 * `~help` — Displays a beautiful, filtered menu of all available commands.
 * `~ping`  — Checks if the bot is alive and operational.
-* `~online_players`  —Query the Minecraft server and returns a clean list of all players currently active in-game.
+* `~info`  —Query the Minecraft server and returns a clean list of all players currently active in-game.
 * `~start_bridge` — (*Owner/Admin Only*) Binds the active `linemux` log stream to the current Discord channel to initiate the live chat bridge.
+* `_stop_bridge` — (*Owner/Admin Only*) Unbinds the log stream and halts all chat forwarding to the current channel.